Table of Contents

 For the latest up-to-date information on licensure requirements and fees, visit the Minnesota Board of Nursing website or contact the Minnesota Board of Nursing licensing division at (612) 317-3000.

-Because Minnesota is not a compact state, if you don’t currently hold a Minnesota license, you’ll need to do the following:
+Minnesota passed legislation to become a compact state but has not yet enacted it, so if you don’t currently hold a Minnesota license, you’ll need to do the following:

 - Submit licensure by endorsement application form and fees.